 We understand the emotional trauma caused by secret sexual behaviors in relationships.
 Affected partners and spouses need to heal.
 They need time, space, and permission to heal at their own rate and in their own way.
 Part of that healing comes when the persono with sexual secrets presents a therapy-guided “full disclosure” of all of his or her past sexual behaviors.
 Knowing the truth is an important starting point for emotional healing.

 When you’re ready to start healing from betrayal trauma, you’ll want to do it right the first time.
 Having to start over isn’t an option.

-You’ll want to choose a therapist who understands how pornography or sexual addiction can lead to betrayal trauma in partners.
+You’ll want to choose a therapist who understands how problematic sexual behaviors can lead to betrayal trauma in partners.
 But this is only a starting point.

 What else should a qualified therapist be able to do?

 - determine when you’re ready to take each step in therapy